 Optic query requirements

-Finally, the query must adhere to the handful of limitations imposed by the
+Finally, regardless of the Optic data access function you use, the query must adhere to the handful of limitations imposed by the

 Optic Query DSL.
 A good practice in validating a query is to run it in your MarkLogic server’s qconsole tool in a buffer with a query type of “Optic DSL”.